-- The maximum paper length is 8 pages. - Do not alter the style template; in particular, do not compress the paper format by reducing the vertical spaces. - Do not include author information or acknowledgments in your initial submission. - Place figure captions under the figure (and omit titles from inside the graphic file itself).
-Place table captions over the table. - References must include page numbers whenever possible and be as complete as possible.
-Place multiple citations in chronological order.
+- The maximum paper length is 8 pages excluding references, and 9 pages including references. - Do not alter the style template; in particular, do not compress the paper format by reducing the vertical spaces. - Do not include author information or acknowledgments in your initial submission. - Place figure captions under the figure (and omit titles from inside the graphic file itself).
+Place table captions over the table.